 Southbank Centre Food Market

-Open Thursday through to Saturday, this secret little gem hides just a few minutes from London Waterloo station.
+Open Friday through to Saturday and bank holiday Mondays, this secret little gem hides just a few minutes from London Waterloo station.
 It’d take you a few months (or a seriously gluttonous weekend) to make your way through the entire selection here, from duck confit burgers at The Frenchie to delicious desserts laden with creamy chocolate from Chocofruit.

 One of London’s oldest markets, Borough Market on what was once known as Cheapside has been selling food and drink for 700 years.
 Aside from it’s world-famous selection of artisan foods, it also excels with its selection of local and seasonal fruit and veg – perfect for taking something home afterwards!